Having a baby

 Having a baby can be an exciting and joyful time.
-But for women with epilepsy, it can be a little more complicated.
-With the right knowledge and support, most women with epilepsy will have healthy pregnancies and babies.
+But for some people with epilepsy, it can be a little more complicated.
+With the right knowledge and support, most parents with epilepsy will have healthy babies.

 Information about medicines